stevesteve2/ThinkBeforeYouPostChromeExtension/README.md

 # ThinkBeforeYouPostChromeExtension

-Think Before You Post -- A Chrome Extension to Improve Online Behavior
+##Think Before You Post: A Chrome Extension for Improving Online Behavior

 The Chrome extension changes the "What's on your mind" text in the Facebook status update box to a nudge people to share better (more accurate or more kind) content online: